The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/3-box-model.md

 2. The **padding** — the space around the content but inside the border.
 This is the "background" of the content.
 3. The **border** — the space around the padding.
 4. The **margin** — the space around the border and "between" adjacent elements.
-    * Note: Margin is always transparent and the margins of adjacent elements can overlap.

 ![The box model has 4 parts: the content, the padding, the border, and the margin](../.gitbook/assets/margin-padding-content.png)